 ABC dog obedience training combines the reasonable cost and flexibility of distance learning with the added benefit of working one-on-one with a professional dog trainer in your local area.
 If you are Googling “dog training school near me” refine your search to “Animal Behavior College.”

-ABC's comprehensive curriculum focuses on positive reinforcement dog training that is science-based.
-Our curriculum is 11 stages long, expands over 950 pages and includes 18 instructional videos.
-The first stages of the curriculum give you a strong foundation of academic and theoretical knowledge about dogs and how to train them using positive dog training methods.
+ABC’s comprehensive dog obedience training curriculum focuses on a positive reinforcement dog training philosophy that is science-based.
+Our digital curriculum is 11 stages long, expands over 950 pages and includes 29 instructional dog training videos.

 Once a strong foundation has been successfully established, you then get to observe and participate in professional dog training sessions taught by ABC Mentor Trainers.
 The hands-on portion of your training is an important component of our Dog Trainer Program, as you have the opportunity to see professionals in action.